richelbilderbeek/prao_emil_20240603/report.md

 -Once your in text editor press ctrl v to put in the code you copied. press save or do ctrl s to save.

--Go back to termal and write: python3 -m cProfile -o myscript.prof (the code name you made).py
+-Then exit and go back to termal and write: python3 -m cProfile -o myscript.prof (the code name you made).py

 -Then write: python3 flameprof.py myscript.prof > output.svg